willbrom/restaurant-search/README.md

 Restaurant search

-A restaurant search React Native app
+A restaurant React Native search app that uses yelp api to display restaurants and their rating.